Fort Dodge area is home to legislative leaders

 Sexton, Kraayenbrink, Meyer to have influence

-When the Iowa Legislature begins its 2021 session on Monday, Webster County will be represented by three lawmakers who are uniquely positioned to have significant influence on the future course of our state.
+Webster County is represented by three lawmakers who are uniquely positioned to have significant influence on the future course of our state.

-State Sen. Tim Kraayenbrink, R-Fort Dodge, will be chairman of the Senate Appropriations Committee.
+State Sen. Tim Kraayenbrink, R-Fort Dodge, is chairman of the Senate Appropriations Committee.
 That’s the panel that handles spending bills.
 Every measure that calls for spending a cent of state money will go through Kraayenbrink’s committee.

 Sexton, Kraayenbrink and Meyer are hard-working lawmakers who have earned the endorsement of this newspaper.

 We congratulate them on achieving positions that will enable them to do more for our state.

 We also believe that our community is fortunate to be represented by lawmakers in such influential roles.
 Outside of a major metropolitan area, it’s probably difficult to find a community that’s home to such a combination of legislative leaders.